Artrix555/Seminar/README.md

 Considering this was my first attempt at building a functional website, It was a valuable learning experience.
 I might also revisit this project in the future to improve it.
 <pre>
-Programs used: Visual Studio Code, Adobe Photoshop Here are some previews:
+Programs used: Visual Studio Code (HTML5, CSS3), Adobe Photoshop Here are some previews:
 </pre>